queelius/jaf/docs/index.md

 # `jaf` - JSON Array Filter

-`jaf` is a simple, focused filtering system for JSON arrays, with added support for boolean algebra on filter results and resolving results to original data.
+`jaf` is a simple, focused filtering system for arrays of JSON values, with added support for boolean algebra on filter results and resolving results to original data.
 It's designed to be **not Turing-complete** and focuses solely on filtering with predictable boolean results.

 ## Core Philosophy